3fs/k8s-workshop/03_helm/03_delete_release.md

 helm delete --purge my-wiki
 ```

-The ouput should be similar to basic delete command:
+The output should is similar to basic delete command:

 ```console
 # helm delete --purge my-wiki